altantopbas/altantopbas/README.md

 I'm skilled in artificial intelligence, data science, deep learning, and object detection.
 Currently, I’m actively working on various AI and data science projects, constantly learning and applying cutting-edge technologies.
 I completed short-term and long-term internships at Turkcell.
 After the internships, I continued working part-time at Turkcell for about 5 months.
 During this time, I worked in the Network Technologies team, focusing on data science tasks such as data analysis, data simplification, preprocessing, and visualization

 - 🎓 I graduated as the second top student in Electrical and Electronics Engineering at Afyon Kocatepe University (2024).
-- 🖥️ Network Technologies and Data Science at Turkcell
+- 🖥️ I worked as an intern and part-time data scientist in the Turkcell Network Technologies team.
 - 💡 My thesis project involved developing an object detection application using deep learning.
 - 🔍 I’m passionate about leveraging AI for innovative solutions, especially in fields like networking, finance, technology, information technologies and telecommunications.
 - 🤖 I enjoy developing machine learning and deep learning models and find it very rewarding.